 Model comparison

 Finally, the difference in model performance between the high- and low-volume centre validation samples was calculated.
-Empirical bootstrapping using the Boot MI Percentile method as presented by Barlett and Hughes was used to estimate the 95% confidence intervals (CI) around the performance and the differences in the performance estimates [29].
-Both bootstrap procedures used 1 000 bootstrap samples drawn with replacement of the same size as the original samples.
-The three steps of model development, model validation, and model comparison were repeated in all dataset groups.
+Empirical bootstrapping across 1000 draws using the Boot MI Percentile method was used to estimate the 95% confidence intervals (CI) around the performance and the differences in the performance estimates [29].

 Performance measures